sudips413/MovieRecommendationSystem/README.md

-### This is the machine learning approach to recomment the movie according to the user input movie
+### This is the machine learning approach to recommend the movie according to the user input movie